Mushtaq Gazdar

-Mushtaq Gazdar (مشتاق گزدر) (1940 – 15 November 2000) was a Pakistani cinematographer, who scripted, directed and produced around 190 short feature films, documentary films and newsreels on subjects including poverty-stricken women, especially those abused, bought and sold in open flesh markets as well as helpless children.
+Mushtaq Gazdar (مشتاق گزدر) (1937 – 15 November 2000) was a Pakistani film maker and cinematographer, who scripted, directed and produced around 190 short feature films, documentary films and newsreels on subjects including poverty-stricken women, especially those abused, bought and sold in open flesh markets as well as helpless children.

+He was also a founding member of the Human Rights Commission of Pakistan.

+He also "scripted, directed and produced more than 175 short feature films, documentaries, and newsreels in the 1970s-1990s".